vishvAsa/sanskrit/vyAkaraNam/whitney/22_Chapter_XVIII_FORMATION_OF_COMPOUND_STEMS.md

 member.

 a\.
 Examples with other numerals than `dvi` and `tri` are:
-`ékacakra, ékaçīrṣan, ékapad, cáturan̄ga, cátuṣpakṣa, pán̄cān̄guri, pán̄cāudana, ṣáḍaçva, ṣáṭpad, saptájihva, saptámātṛ, aṣṭā́pad, aṣṭáputra, návapad, návadvāra, dáçaçākha, dáçaçīrṣan, dvā́daçāra, triṅçádara, çatáparvan, çatádant, sahásraṇāman, sahásramūla`.
+`ékacakra, ékaśīrṣan, ékapad, cáturan̄ga, cátuṣpakṣa, pán̄cān̄guri, pán̄cāudana, ṣáḍaśva, ṣáṭpad, saptájihva, saptámātṛ, aṣṭā́pad, aṣṭáputra, návapad, návadvāra, dáśaśākha, dáśaśīrṣan, dvā́daśāra, triṅśádara, śatáparvan, śatádant, sahásraṇāman, sahásramūla`.

 b\.
-Exceptions in regard to accent are but few, and have the tone on the final syllable, whatever may be that belonging originally to the final member; they are mostly stems in final `a`, used by substitution for others in `an`, `i`, or a consonant: thus, `caturakṣá` etc. (`akṣán` or `ákṣi`: 431), `ṣaḍahá` etc. (`áhan` or `áhar`: 430 a), `daçavṛṣá` etc.
+Exceptions in regard to accent are but few, and have the tone on the final syllable, whatever may be that belonging originally to the final member; they are mostly stems in final `a`, used by substitution for others in `an`, `i`, or a consonant: thus, `caturakṣá` etc. (`akṣán` or `ákṣi`: 431), `ṣaḍahá` etc. (`áhan` or `áhar`: 430 a), `daśavṛṣá` etc.
 (`vṛ́ṣan`), `ekarātrá` etc. (`rā́tri` or `rā́trī`), `ekarcá` etc. (`ṛ́c`);
 but also a few others, as
-`ṣaḍyogá, aṣṭāyogá, çatārghá, sahasrārghá, ekapará` (?).
+`ṣaḍyogá, aṣṭāyogá, śatārghá, sahasrārghá, ekapará` (?).

 c\.
 The compounds with `dvi` and `tri` for the most part have the accent of their final member: thus, for example,
 `dvijánman, dvidhā́ra, dvibándhu, dvivartaní, dvipád`;
-`tritántu, trinā́bhi, triçóka, trivárūtha, tricakrá, triçīrṣán, tripád`.
+`tritántu, trinā́bhi, triśóka, trivárūtha, tricakrá, triśīrṣán, tripád`.
 A number of words, however, follow the general analogy, and accent the
 numeral: thus, for example,
-`dvípakṣa, dvíçavas, dvyā̀sya, tríṣandhi, tryàra, tryā̀çir`, and sometimes `dvípad` and `trípad` in AV.
-As in the other numeral compounds, a substituted stem in `a` is apt to take the accent on the final: thus, `dvivṛṣá` and `trivṛṣá`, `dvirājá, dvirātrá, tryāyuṣá, tridivá`; and a few of other character with `tri` follow the same rule: thus, `trikaçá, trināká, tribandhú, tryudhán, tribarhís`, etc.
+`dvípakṣa, dvíśavas, dvyā̀sya, tríṣandhi, tryàra, tryā̀śir`, and sometimes `dvípad` and `trípad` in AV.
+As in the other numeral compounds, a substituted stem in `a` is apt to take the accent on the final: thus, `dvivṛṣá` and `trivṛṣá`, `dvirājá, dvirātrá, tryāyuṣá, tridivá`; and a few of other character with `tri` follow the same rule: thus, `trikaśá, trināká, tribandhú, tryudhán, tribarhís`, etc.

 d\.
 The neuter, or also the feminine, of numeral compounds is often used substantively, with a collective or abstract value, and the accent is